A few days had passed since Serelith had made her friend.

 Shyamu said, “If something happens to her, Lord Tharald will be furious.
 And you will have to bear the consequences.”

-The head maid snapped, “Are you threatening me?
+The head maid recoiled, shocked that a mere stable boy would dare to meet her eyes, “Are you threatening me?
 A lowly piglet like you?”

 Shyamu replied, “You’re no different from me.
-Take it as a threat or not—I’m stating the truth.”
+Take it as a threat or not—I’m telling the truth.”

 The head maid raised her hand again.
 “You—”